#docs #guides #Setup #Quickstart #Code #Kotlin

 Let’s send a signal manually.
 Navigate to a Kotlin file and add the following code at the top:

-import com.telemetrydeck.sdk.TelemetryManager
+import com.telemetrydeck.sdk.TelemetryDeck

 Then, in an appropriate function, you can send your manual first signal.

 By default, you’re not sending signals immediately; you’re enqueing them.
 This batches them up to be sent every now and then, and is the recommended way to send signals, as it will conserve a lot of battery life for your users.
-To enqueue a signal to be sent by TelemetryManager use this line:
+To enqueue a signal to be sent by TelemetryDeck use this line:

-Of course you can replace somethingSpecificHappened by any other name you’d like.
+Of course you can replace somethingSpecificHappened

 Advanced: Sending Signals with Parameters, and enriching signals

-The queue function takes an optional parameter for the user of your application, and any additional payload you want to send.
+function takes an optional parameter for the user of your application, and any additional payload you want to send.

-TelemetryManager.queue("pizzaOrderConfirmed", myUser.emailAddress, mapOf("pizzaType" to "hawaii"))
+TelemetryDeck.signal("pizzaOrderConfirmed", myUser.emailAddress, mapOf("pizzaType" to "hawaii"))

 A user identifier is any string that uniquely identifies a user of your application.
 For example, you might use the user’s email address, or the user’s Facebook ID.
 We will hash this string before we send it to the server, and there we’ll salt+hash it again, so that it’s impossible to guess the user’s identifier but still making it possible to count and recognize users.
+You can read more about how we manage user identifiers here.

 The payload is a map of parameters to be sent with the signal, and can be any key-value pair.
-We’ll automatically send information about the user’s device, the system version, and the app’s version with each signal, but you can add to that list of parameters either with each call to enqueue or by using enrich providers.
+We’ll automatically send information about the user’s device, the system version, and the app’s version with each signal, but you can add to that list of parameters either with each call to enqueue

 Troubleshooting

-• Could not find method implementation() for arguments on object of type org.gradle.api.internal.artifacts.dsl.dependencies.DefaultDependencyHandler. – Make sure you’re adding the entries to android/app/build.gradle, not android/build.gradle.
-More Info
+Could not find method implementation() for arguments on object of type org.gradle.api.internal.artifacts.dsl.dependencies.DefaultDependencyHandler.

 Requirements: